ankitects/anki-manual/src/deck-options.md

 Please see the [learning](studying.md#learning) section for more info on how the steps work.
-Also, check [this forum's post](https://forums.ankiweb.net/t/deck-options-explained/213) for examples.
+Also, check [this forum's post](https://forums.ankiweb.net/t/deck-options-explained/213) for more examples.

 ### Graduating interval
 The delay between answering 'Good' on a card with no steps left, and seeing the card again.
+After finishing the learning steps, the next interval will be “Graduating interval”

 ### Easy interval
 The delay between answering 'easy' on a learning